oracle/terraform-provider-oci/website/docs/d/core_instances.html.markdown

 	* `local_disks_total_size_in_gbs` - The aggregate size of all local disks, in gigabytes.

 		If the instance does not have any local disks, this field is `null`.
+	* `local_volume_size_in_gbs` - The NVMe-backed local storage capacity, in GB, for flexible dense (DenseLV) VM shapes.
+If the shape  is DenseLV, the value will be greater than 0.
+For all other shapes, the value will be null.
 	* `max_vnic_attachments` - The maximum number of VNIC attachments for the instance.
 	* `memory_in_gbs` - The total amount of memory available to the instance, in gigabytes.
 	* `networking_bandwidth_in_gbps` - The networking bandwidth available to the instance, in gigabits per second.